 Like work in all the helping professions, leadership in a non-profit enterprise is not just a job.
 It is a calling.

 During the Great Recession, non-profit organizations took a brutal beating.
-Charitable giving dropped as sharply as the Dow-Jones industrials, and dedicated volunteers suddenly had to dedicate their best efforts to finding new jobs.
+Charitable giving dropped as sharply as the Dow-Jones industrials, and dedicated volunteers suddenly had to dedicate their best efforts to find new jobs.
 Now, however, not-for-profits are staging a dramatic comeback, and they seek energetic young leaders like you.
 Recruiters seek distinguished recent graduates ready for exceptionally hard work in service of the nation´s poorest, most sadly afflicted people.

 Make no mistake: You will not get rich directing a non-profit enterprise.
-You will make more than the average teacher, approximately the same as a registered nurse, and considerably less than your classmates on Wall Street.
+You will make more than the average teacher, approximately the same pay as a registered nurse, and considerably less than your classmates on Wall Street.
 You will, however, be handsomely rewarded.
 A child´s expression of heartfelt gratitude has far greater value than a truckload of stock options.
-A hard-working mother´s warm handshake and wish, “Dios lo bendigo,” more than justifies hundred-hour work weeks and dirt under your fingernails.
+A hard-working mother´s warm handshake and wish, “Dios lo bendigo,” more than justifies hundred-hour workweeks and dirt under your fingernails.

 Major mostly in hard work and leadership.